aloy/qqplotr/README.md

 <img src="man/figures/README-unnamed-chunk-14-1.png" style="display: block; margin: auto;" />

 Based on empirical tests, we set the rate parameter to `rate = .022`.
 That value let the most P-P points inside the confidence bands.
 Even so, that group of outside the confidence bands (at the lower tail) indicate that a more appropriate distribution should be selected.

 Shiny App
 ---------

-In this package, we also included an interactive Shiny app with which you're able to explore this package functions and its parameters.
+In this package, we also included an interactive Shiny app with which you’re able to explore this package functions and its parameters.
 To run the app, simply call:

 ``` r
 runShinyExample()